-To ensure code consistency Beanie uses Black and Flake8 through pre-commit.
+To ensure code consistency, Beanie uses Black and Ruff through pre-commit.
 To set it up, run:

-This will add the pre-commit command to your git's pre-commit hooks and makes sure you can never forget to run these.
+This will add the pre-commit command to your git's pre-commit hooks and make sure you never forget to run these.

 Working on the documentation

 The documentation is generated using